gorhill/uBlock/README.md

 Free.
 Open source.
 No donations sought.
 For users by users.

-Without the preset lists, this extension is nothing.
-So if ever you really do want to contribute something, think about the people working non-stuff to maintain the filter lists you are using which are available to all for free.
+Without the preset lists of filters, this extension is nothing.
+So if ever you really do want to contribute something, think about the people working hard to maintain the filter lists you are using, which were made available to you for free.

 ## License